mannyhagman/smb2-team-transfer-tool/README.md

 # Ferrea's Team Transfer Tool
 A tool to transfer teams between saves in Super Mega Baseball 2

 **This tool is still in a beta state.
-There are no guarantees that use of this tool will not corrupt or destroy your save data.
+It has been tested and should function as expected, however there are no guarantees that use of this tool will not corrupt or destroy your save data.
 Taking backups manually is highly recommended.**

 # Installation
 Simply download the standalone binaries from the latest release.